Deployed Works Guide

 Avoid over-selling

 Do not claim you can solve everything before seeing the detail.
-Use relevant proof, explain where you fit and name what you would need to inspect.

 Step 5